suyashg89/aws-eks-karpenter-boilerplate/README.md

 ### Configure Your System

-Your local system should be configured as below to help you use the IaC to deploy the infrastructure:-
+Your local system should be configured as below to help you use the IAC to deploy the infrastructure:-

 - AWS CLI v2.
 - AWS profile configured with an IAM user/role having AWS account admin access.